Department of Transportation

 Transportation eligibility is based on distance from the home residence to the school.

-Students in grades K-6 must live 1.00 mile or more from their home school to receive some form of transportation service.
+Students in grades K-8 must live 1.00 mile or more from their home school to receive some form of transportation service.
+To receive a yellow school bus students must live within a 1.00-mile radius - 3.00-mile radius with the exception of city-wide draw schools.

 State minimum requires transportation for only those students in grades K-8 who reside more than 2.0 miles from school.
 The state does not require us to transport grades 9-12.